nikhil21268/Interprocess-Communication/README.md

-# Interprocess-Communication
+# Interprocess Communication (IPC)
 ## Operating Systems Assignment
-Created Processes which communicate with each other using Unix Domain Sockets, FIFOs and Shared Memory.
+* Created Processes which communicate with each other using Unix Domain Sockets, FIFOs and Shared Memory.

-## Interprocess Communication (IPC) Programs

 This repository contains implementations of the problem statement titled "Interprocess Communication."
-The goal is to exchange information between two programs, P1 and P2, using three different IPC mechanisms: Unix domain sockets, FIFOs, and shared memory.
+* The goal is to exchange information between two programs, P1 and P2, using three different IPC mechanisms: Unix domain sockets, FIFOs, and shared memory.

 ### Problem Statement Overview